Planning Guide

 • Pajamas, underwear and extra socks

-• Snacks and/or gum for the bus trip
+• Snacks and/or gum

 • Small, folding umbrella or packable rain jacket